Font Converter

 Choose Similar Fallbacks

 Select fallback fonts with similar x-height, weight, and character width to your custom font.
 This minimizes layout shifts when custom fonts don't load.
-Arial and Helvetica are wider than many custom fonts—test layouts with both.
+Arial and Helvetica are wider than many custom fonts, so test layouts with both.

 Test in Multiple Clients